Clinacuity/CliniDeID/README.md

 ./scripts/makePlatformZip.sh Windows|Mac|CentOs|Ubuntu|RedHat
   to make a zip file CliniDeID-`OS`.zip

 The zip file contains a setupCliniDeID script to setup the installation and runCliniDeID and runCliniDeIDcommandLine to run the program in GUI or commandline mode.

+The project can be run from within intelliJ with an included run configuration.
+It needs 28GB heap space to run.

 ## Plugins